 Avoid becoming a victim of crime.

 or when living here as a foreign resident.
-And keep in mind, whatever your country of origin, you are also an ambassador for your country and should conduct yourself accordingly.
+You are an ambassador for your country.

-The problem is, tourists tend to attract a lot of attention by the way they dress and by simply carrying valuables in plain sight.
+Tourists particularly tend to attract attention by the way they dress and by simply carrying valuables in plain sight.
 Just being a tourist implies you have money enough for leisure, and in a country where 60% of the population lives in poverty, temptation can be great.

 There are ways to avoid being the victim of petty theft or any other crime that is usually targeted at foreigners, by being aware, alert and most of all, informed.
 The following is an excerpt from information proved by the U.S. Embassy but it applies no matter where you are visiting from, and especially if you are going to live here.